ECMAScript: History

-Version history
+Evolution

+Ecma's Technical Committee 39 (TC39) is responsible for the maintenance of ECMAScript.
+New proposals to the language go through a staged process, with each stage representing the completeness of the proposal's specification.
+Consensus must be reached within the committee to advance a proposal to the next stage.
+Proposals that reach stage 4, the final stage, will be included into the next version of the standard.
+Since the release of version 6 in June 2015, new major versions have been finalized and published every June.

 Features

 The ECMAScript language includes structured, dynamic, functional, and prototype-based features.

 Imperative and structured

-ECMAScript JavaScript supports C style structured programming.
-Previously, JavaScript only supported function scoping using the keyword var, but ECMAScript 2015 added the keywords let and const allowing JavaScript to support both block scoping and function scoping.
-JavaScript supports automatic semicolon insertion, meaning that semicolons that are normally used to terminate a statement in C may be omitted in JavaScript.
+ECMAScript JavaScript supports C-style structured programming.
+Previously, JavaScript only supported function scoping using the keyword var, but ECMAScript 2015 added the keywords let and const, allowing JavaScript to support both block scoping and function scoping.
+JavaScript supports automatic semicolon insertion, meaning that semicolons that normally terminate a statement in C may be omitted in JavaScript.